GoogleChrome/chromium-dashboard/.devcontainer/README.md

 ## Upgrading versions of Node and Python

 In the docker-compose.yml file:
-- For Python: Change the `VARIANT` argument to the appropirate [variant](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/python-3)
+- For Python: Change the `VARIANT` argument to the appropriate [variant](https://github.com/microsoft/vscode-dev-containers/tree/main/containers/python-3)
 - For Node: Change the `NODE_VERSION` to the appropriate version used by [nvm](https://github.com/nvm-sh/nvm)

 ## Troubleshooting

-When there are depedency changes and environment changes in requirements.txt or package.json, the Devcontainer needs to be rebuilt:
+When there are dependency changes and environment changes in requirements.txt or package.json, the Devcontainer needs to be rebuilt:
 - `rm -rf node_modules cs-env` in terminal
 - View -> Command Palette -> Rebuild container without cache